teleportsing/AWS-codecommit-lab/README.md

  * Synchronize a local repository with an AWS Code Commit repository

-# PrerequisitesStudents
+# Prerequisites

-should have some development experience and understand the principlesof source code repositories , and has some prior development experience .
+Students should have some development experience and understand the principlesof source code repositories , and has some prior development experience .
 Studentsshould be comfortable with making SSH connections to instances running inAmazon EC2 , and using Linux commands and editors from the command line innux Students should have taken at a minimum Introduction to Amazon ElasticCompute Cloud ( EC2 ) prior to taking this lab